briandrum/codes.forchagrin.com/_chapters/chapter-111-council.md

 meeting.
 Such notice shall specify the time and place for the holding of such meeting.

-## 111.03   Agenda for council meetings
+## 111.03   Agenda for Council Meetings

 1. _(1)_ **Regular Meetings:**